JIFGeorgetown/apply/README.md

 If interested, join our [Info Session for Technologists and Designers, February 28](https://www.law.georgetown.edu/tech-institute/programs/judicial-innovation/).

-You can also star this repository to know when applications open.
-If you want to receive updates, we have a [mailing list sign up](https://docs.google.com/forms/d/e/1FAIpQLScnBDIWM1G4z-33vo9yuHA_KU9MXrNKWFsKXwN7w-uhSqlfrg/viewform), as well.
+You can also watch this repository to keep informed when applications open.

+If you want to receive email updates, we have a [mailing list sign up](https://docs.google.com/forms/d/e/1FAIpQLScnBDIWM1G4z-33vo9yuHA_KU9MXrNKWFsKXwN7w-uhSqlfrg/viewform), as well.

 ## I have questions.